 Biological Basis of Behavior

-Normalizing Death and the Afterlife Through Comedic Films
+Conceptions of Death and the Afterlife in Modern American Comedic Films

 The idea of death is intrinsically linked with concepts of tragedy.
-Because of this, how do we reconcile the sometimes surprising use of death and the afterlife in comedic films?
-This project seeks to explore comedic films that depict different versions of the afterlife, such as Defending Your Life, Wristcutters, and Beetlejuice, and the critiques surrounding them in order to analyze how they are a means of normalizing death to the viewer.
-This expands into the realm of psychology in order to examine if and how there are therapeutic applications for dealing with the afterlife in a light-hearted or comedic manner.
+Because of this, we must work to reconcile the sometimes surprising use of death and the afterlife in comedic films.
+This project seeks to explore comedic films that depict different versions of the afterlife, such as Defending Your Life, Wristcutters, and Beetlejuice.
+The critiques about these films help us analyze how they use comedy to explain the purpose of death and the afterlife, both from the perspective of the living and the dead.